typhoonese/smart-contract-template/README.md

 This repo is developed using Ubuntu 18.04.

 **_Windows Users:_**
-Windows users might benefit from using [WSL](https://docs.microsoft.com/en-us/windows/wsl/) while running the commands above.
+Windows users might benefit from using [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/) while running the commands above.
+The recommended extension can be found in `.vscode/extensions.json`